S-BORM: Reliability-based optimization of general systems using buffered optimization and reliability method: Proposed reliability-based optimization of general system events: S-BORM algorithm

-To derive the proposed DC decomposition, we introduce mild conditions on a basic constraint set $\mathds{X}$ and a cost function $c(\bm{x})$: $\mathds{X}\subset\mathds{R}^D$ is a polyhedral set, and $c:\mathds{R}^D\to \mathds{R}$ is a smooth function having $L$-Lipschitz continuous gradients over $\mathds{X}$.
-These conditions should hold for most practical problems.
+We introduce mild conditions on RBO problems: $\mathds{X}$ is a polyhedral set and $c(\bm{x})$ as well as $g_q(\bm{x})$ are smooth (in $\bm{x}$) with Lipschitz continuous gradients on $\mathds{X}$.
+These conditions should hold for many practical problems.
 It is noted that convexity is not assumed for either cost function or limit-state functions.